A few key points when looking into making some changes in your diet.

 This is a more flexible and sustainable dieting model than most.
 Research has shown the more restricted we feel, the more cravings we have.

-Strict diets which ban and demonize foods never last long and aren’t sustainable over the long haul.
+Strict diets that ban and demonize foods never last long and aren’t sustainable over the long haul.

 A flexible dieting approach following The 80/10/10 Rule.
 With this, the majority of your food intake consists of minimally processed foods (see food choices below):